ArchiDog1998/ArchiToolkit/src/libraries/ArchiToolkit.Grasshopper/README.md

 - l10n
   - ArchiToolkit.Resources.resx

+> [!NOTE]
+>
-In `ArchiToolkit.Resources.resx`, you can't modify it! but you can add your own languages to it, so it is how we do with l10n.
+> In `ArchiToolkit.Resources.resx`, you can't modify it! but you can add your own languages to it, so it is how we do
+> with l10n.

+> [!WARNING]
+>
-You can't modify the pngs when your IDE is open, so please turn your IDE off when you want to modify the png.
+> You can't modify the pngs when your IDE is open, so please turn your IDE off when you want to modify the png.
-And the png is the icons in the grasshopper.
+> And the png is the icons in the grasshopper.

 #### General Infos
 This is the general infos that almost all items can be used with.